rezarahimian/docs/multiple_withdrawal.rst

 7. Keeping track of allowance
 =============================
-In `this approach <https://gist.github.com/flygoing/2956f0d3b5e662a44b83b8e4bec6cca6>`_ a boolean variable is used for keeping track of allowance. ``transferFrom`` method sets it to ``true`` if tokens are transfered. ``approve`` method sets it to ``false`` if tokens have been used/transferred since the owner last allowance set.
-Moreover, it uses a new data structure for keep traking of used tokens.
+In `this approach <https://gist.github.com/flygoing/2956f0d3b5e662a44b83b8e4bec6cca6>`_ a boolean variable is used for keeping track of allowance. ``transferFrom`` method sets it to ``true`` if tokens are transfered. ``approve`` method checks it to be ``false`` before allowing new approvals (i.e., it checks if tokens have been used/transferred since the owner last allowance set).
+Moreover, it uses a new data structure (line 6) for keeping track of used/transferred tokens:

 .. figure:: images/multiple_withdrawal_26.png
     :scale: 100%